Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

-TEL AVIV, Israel (AP) — Israel and Hamas agreed to extend their cease-fire for two more days past Monday, the Qatari government said, raising the prospect of a longer halt to their deadliest and most destructive war and further exchanges of militant-held hostages for Palestinians imprisoned by Israel.
+TEL AVIV, Israel (AP) — Israel and Hamas agreed to extend their cease-fire for two more days past Monday, raising the prospect of further exchanges of militant-held hostages for Palestinians imprisoned by Israel and a longer halt to their deadliest and most destructive war.

-The announcement, made by Qatari Foreign Ministry spokesman Majid Al Ansary in a post on X, came on the final day of the original four-day truce between the warring sides.
-A fourth swap of hostages for prisoners under that deal was expected later Monday.
+Eleven Israeli women and children, freed by Hamas, entered Israel Monday night in the fourth swap under the original four-day truce, which began Friday and had been due to run out.
+Qatar said Israel was to release 33 Palestinians from its prisons, mostly teenagers.

+The deal for two additional days of cease-fire, announced by Qatar, raises hopes for further extensions, which also allow more aid into Gaza.
+Conditions there have remained dire for 2.3 million Palestinians, battered by weeks of Israeli bombardment and a ground offensive that have driven three-quarters of the population from their homes.

 Israel has said it would extend the cease-fire by one day for every 10 additional hostages released.
 After the announcement by Qatar — a key mediator in the conflict, along with the United States and Egypt — Hamas confirmed it had agreed to a two-day extension "under the same terms."

 But Israel says it remains committed to crushing Hamas' military capabilities and ending its 16-year rule over Gaza after its Oct.
 7 attack into southern Israel.
-That would likely mean expanding a ground offensive from devastated northern Gaza to the south, where hundreds of thousands of Palestinians have crammed into United Nations shelters, and where dire conditions persist despite the increased delivery of aid under the truce.
+That would likely mean expanding a ground offensive from devastated northern Gaza to the south.

-Israel will resume its operations with “full force” as soon as the current deal expires if Hamas does not agree to further hostage releases, government spokesperson Eylon Levy told reporters on Monday.
-Israel has said that, in addition to dismantling Hamas. freeing the rest of the captives is a top priority.

-So far, 58 hostages have been released during the current truce, including 39 Israelis.
-Before the truce, four hostages were freed, another was rescued and two were found dead inside Gaza.
-Israel has released 117 Palestinians from prison since the truce began.
+Monday’s releases bring to 50 the number of Israelis freed under the truce, along with 19 hostages of other nationalities.
+So far, 117 Palestinians have been released from Israeli prison.

 After weeks of national trauma over the roughly 240 people abducted by Hamas and other militants, scenes of the women and children reuniting with families have rallied Israelis behind calls to return those who remain in captivity.